FrenchFive/paint/README.md

 source venv/bin/activate  # On Windows use venv\Scripts\activate
 ```

-2. Install the dependencies:
+2. Install the dependency:
 ```bash
 pip install -r requirements.txt
 ```

-This installs `pynput` and `Pillow`, which the helper uses for hotkey detection and clipboard access.
-No Tkinter setup is required.
+This installs `Pillow`, which the helper uses for clipboard access.
+Hotkey handling relies on built-in Windows APIs so no extra packages are required.

 ### Running